Genia Rozen; Counterpart (AUS, 2019)

 Learn about the important issues in considering fertility preservation before cancer treatment, methods available and factors that impact on the available choices.
 Hosted by Fiona McRae and presented by Genia Rozen, Consultant Gynaecologist specialising in fertility, reproductive endocrinology and fertility preservation.
 This webinar was recorded in at Women's Health Victoria on 17 June 2019.

 Overview of fertility and reproduction.
-Buttons at the top of the page link to the booklet, ‘Fertility and cancer’ listed below.
+Buttons at the bottom of the page link to the booklet, ‘Fertility and cancer’ listed below.

 Fertility and cancer